tkwok/tiny-project/README.md

 ## Google URL shortener iOS/Android App
 - [x] NativeScript/TypeScript/Angular 2
 - [x] Couchbase
-- [x] Using Google URL shortener API POST request
+- [x] Using Google URL shortener REST API
-- [x] RxJS Observables
+- [x] RxJS Observable

+**Ideas For This Project**
+- Continual development (better UI, more secure REST)
+- Serve as base project for future projects

 **Be sure to sign up for a Google API Key and have Google ShortURL API enabled on the account**